bmdyy/chat.js/README.md

 A small web app writen in Node.JS to practice NoSQLi and deserialization exploits.

-Working exploits may be found in `./exploit`
+Working exploits as well as explainations may be found in `./exploit`

 ## How to run locally